 Templates Here Tab browser hijacker asking for various permissions:

-Website promoting Templates Here Tab browser hijacker;
+Website promoting the Templates Here Tab browser hijacker.

 IMPORTANT NOTE!
 This deceptive site asks to enable web browser notifications: